-Appendix B of our Report includes a summary of the benefit provisions for HPOPS.
-There were many significant benefit changes effective since the prior actuarial valuation, and these were detailed in the "Final Risk Sharing Valuation Study as of June 30, 2016" dated September 25, 2017.
-A brief summary of the current benefit provisions inclusive of the changes is provided below.
+Appendix B of our Report includes a summary of the benefit provisions for HPOPS, and a brief summary of the current benefit provisions is provided below.

 - Normal Retirement Eligibility - Sworn Prior to October 9, 2004 20 years of service - Sworn on or after October 9, 2004 Age 55 with 10 years of service or the Rule of 70 (age plus service greater or equal to 70) - Normal Retirement Benefit - Sworn Prior to October 9, 2004 2.75% of average direct pay for the first 20 years of service and 2% for each year after 20 - Sworn on or after October 9, 2004 2.25% for the first 20 years of service and 2% for each year after 20 up to a maximum of 80% - Normal Form of Payment is a 100% Joint & Survivor Annuity for married retirees and Life Annuity for unmarried retirees - Employee Contributions 10.50% for all employees. - Contributions of employees in DROP are no longer credited to the DROP account. - Post-retirement Cost of Living Adjustments (COLA) are granted each year on April 1 and is calculated prospectively at 100% of the 5-year average investment return less 5.0%.
 However, the COLA can never be less than 0.0% or greater than 4.0%.
 This COLA is applied to retirement and survivor benefits and is included in the benefit payment made at the end of April. - COLA does not apply to DROP benefits. - Beginning July 1, 2017 there is a 3-year moratorium on COLA's for retirees and beneficiaries under age 70 and certain line-of-duty death beneficiaries. - Following the moratorium, the COLA will begin at age 55 except for line-of-duty survivors and participants or survivors of participants who began receiving benefit prior to June 8, 1995. - Insurance Benefit Retired members and surviving spouses are entitled to receive an additional stipend of \$150.00 per month to help offset the cost of medical insurance premiums